How many times have you taken a bad photo, when in your mind’s eye what you imagined was wonderful?

-Of course, you can take nice photos shooting on automatic, but the flexibility to get really creative is limited.
+Of course, you can take good photos shooting on automatic but your flexibility to get really creative is limited.
 If you’re aspiring to capture a more innovative image, you’ll need the kind of control shooting on Manual gives you.
 That means understanding shutter speed, ISO, and aperture, and how they affect each other.

-It takes time and practice and can be confusing, but worth the effort.
-To get a sense of the basics
+It takes time and practice but it’s worth the effort.
+To get a sense of the basics,

 You Don’t Know Your Camera

 I won’t lie and tell you that I’ve read my camera manual backward and forward.
 I tend to spot check if I have a question.
 That said, I know my camera well enough that I can change my settings quickly if needed.
-If you’re working with a new camera play with it beforehand.
-Get all the fumbles, manual checks and “where’s the X?” out of the way so you don’t flub a great photo because you can’t figure out how to take the shot.
+If you’re working with a new camera play with it before you start to shoot.
+Get all the fumbles, manual checks and “where’s the X?” out of the way so you don’t flub a great photo because you can’t figure out how to take the picture.

 (Tip: Always have your camera’s manual with you when you travel.
 FYI: most manufacturers provide pdf versions you can download, just Google the make and manufacturer.)